View and manage service providers

 Delegations represent an association of specific customer resources (subscriptions and/or resource groups) with role assignments that grant permissions to the service provider for those resources.
 To view delegation details, select Delegations on the left side of the Service providers page.

 Filters at the top of the page let you sort and group your delegation information.
-You can also filter by specific customers, offers, or keywords.
+You can also filter by specific service providers, offers, or keywords.

-When viewing role assignments for the delegated scope in the Azure portal or via APIs, customers won't see these role assignments, or any users from the service provider tenant who have been granted these roles.
+When viewing role assignments for the delegated scope in the Azure portal or via APIs, customers won't see role assignments or any users from the service provider tenant who have access through Azure Lighthouse.

 Audit and restrict delegations in your environment